 We are a local food bank that was established by the Seymour Oxford Clergy Association in 1979 to meet the growing request for food assistance within the church communities.
 Churches in the two towns supported the food bank with food and monetary donations.
 In 1981, the food bank became a member of the Valley Food Bank Network and began serving all residents of Seymour and Oxford in need who fell below poverty level.

-In 2016, the SOFB received its 501(c)3 charitable organization status allowing for all contributions to be fully tax-deductible.
+The SOFB received its 501(c)3 charitable organization status in 2016 allowing for all contributions to be fully tax-deductible.

 The purpose of the Seymour Oxford Food Bank: